-Presidential and vice presidential records and artifacts from the outgoing administration transfer into the legal custody of the National Archives at exactly 12 noon on January 20.
-(The incumbent President and Vice President maintain legal custody over the records and artifacts during their terms.)
+Presidential and Vice Presidential records and artifacts from the outgoing administration transfer into the legal custody of the National Archives at the end of the President’s term of office.
+The incumbent President and Vice President maintain legal custody over the records and artifacts during their terms.

 What materials are transferred to NARA?

-NARA is responsible for the physical transfer of hundreds of millions of textual, electronic, audiovisual records, and artifacts.
-Presidential records document the most personal and private thoughts and feelings of a President to the most formal foreign policy memorandums on presidential decision-making.
-Presidential gifts that are accepted on behalf of the United States are part of the move and include a range of objects that have been received from foreign governments or the American people and foreign citizenry.
-(NARA does not move personal possessions of the President and the First Lady.)
+NARA coordinates the transfer of hundreds of millions of textual, electronic, and audiovisual records that document all aspects of the constitutional, statutory, official or ceremonial duties of the President and the administration, both in the domestic and foreign policy arenas.
+NARA also takes custody of gifts given to the President and the President’s immediate family.
+These gifts are accepted on behalf of the United States and include a range of objects that have been received from foreign governments or the American people and foreign citizenry.

-When will the Barack Obama presidential records be available for research?
+When are Presidential records be available for research?

-The Barack Obama presidential records are governed by the Presidential Records Act (PRA).
-Under the provisions of the PRA, public access requests for the Obama presidential records will only be accepted beginning on January 20, 2022, five years after the end of the Administration.
-At that time, requests can be made using procedures outlined in the Freedom of Information Act (FOIA).
-Information in the records will be subject to the provisions of FOIA.
+Presidential records are governed by the Presidential Records Act (PRA).
+Under the provisions of the PRA, the public can access records five years after the end of the administration.
+At that time, requests can be made using procedures outlined in the Freedom of Information Act (FOIA) or the Mandatory Declassification procedures in Executive Order 13526.

-How can I find out about employment opportunities at the Barack Obama Presidential Library?
+How can I find out about employment opportunities within Presidential Libraries?

-The Barack Obama Presidential Library is part of the Presidential Libraries System administered by the National Archives and Records Administration (NARA), an independent federal agency.
+The Presidential Libraries system is administered by the National Archives and Records Administration, an independent federal agency.
 Official job listings are posted on USAJobs.
 The National Archives website offers Employment Information at the National Archives and Records Administration.

 Where can I find out more about the Presidential Libraries system?